smellyshovel/vue-custom-context-menu/README.md

 ### Nested Context Menus

 There's no special syntax for definig nested Context Menus.
 Any Context Menu might be opened as a nested one.
 All you have to do is just to add the `v-context-menu` directive to a `<context-menu-item>`.
-A `<context-menu-item>` with the `v-context-menu` directive bound to it is called a *caller* (because it is used to *call* a nested Context Menu)
+A `<context-menu-item>` with the `v-context-menu` directive bound to it is called a *caller* (because it's used to *call* a nested Context Menu)

 ```html
 <context-menu-item v-context-menu="'cm-with-downloading-options'">Download</context-menu-item>
 ```

-Now when the cursor enters the item a request to open the "cm-with-downloading-options" Context Menu is registered and the Context Menu will be opened after some time (controller by the `delay` option that we'll discuss a bit later).
+Now when the cursor enters the item a request to open the "cm-with-downloading-options" Context Menu is registered and the Context Menu will be opened after some time (controller by the `delay` prop that we'll discuss a bit later).
 The nested Context Menu can also be opened immediately if the item is clicked.

 Wrapped Context Menus' items can also open nested Context Menus